Sophie's Choice (novel)

-Sophie's Choice is a 1979 novel by American author William Styron.
-The author's last novel, it concerns the relationships among three people sharing a boarding house in Brooklyn: Stingo, a young aspiring writer from the South, Jewish scientist Nathan Landau, and his lover Sophie, a Polish-Catholic survivor of the German Nazi concentration camps, whom Stingo befriends.
+Sophie's Choice is a 1979 novel by American author William Styron, the author's last novel.
+It concerns the relationships among three people sharing a boarding house in Brooklyn: Stingo, a young aspiring writer from the South; Jewish scientist Nathan Landau; and the latter's eponymous lover Sophie, a Polish-Catholic survivor of the German Nazi concentration camps, whom Stingo befriends.

 Sophie's Choice won the US National Book Award for Fiction in 1980.
 The novel was the basis of a 1982 film of the same name.
 It was controversial for the way in which it framed Styron's personal views regarding the Holocaust.